 (I include as part of my tribute my dedication to the end of my speech on the OECD Guidelines for multinationals that I did at the headquarters of the Spanish CEOE Madrid-July 10, 2017)

-(View in Spanish – informal translation)
+(View in Spanish – This is an informal translation.
+Sorry for the mistakes)